yavuz1205/FlappyFX/README.md

 # Flappy Bird - JavaFX Edition

-Classic Flappy Bird game implemented in JavaFX with smooth animations and sound effects.
+Classic Flappy Bird game implemented in JavaFX.

-## 🎮 How to Play
+## How to Play

 - **SPACE** or **Click Mouse**: Make the bird jump
 - **R**: Restart game (when game over)

 Navigate through the pipes without hitting them or the ground.
 Each pipe you pass increases your score!

-## 🎯 Game Features
+## Game Features

 - Smooth bird animations with different color variations (yellow, red, blue)
 - Dynamic pipe generation with random heights